Capsicum: Uses, Benefits and Side Effects

 3) Boosts Metabolism

 Are you on a weight loss journey?
-Then adding capsicum to your diet might be helpful.
+Then, adding capsicum to your diet might be helpful.
 Research suggests that capsaicin, an active compound in capsicum, could boost metabolism and promote fat burning.
 This might assist weight loss when combined with a balanced diet and regular physical activity.

-4) Supports Immune System
+4) Strengthens the Immune System

-As mentioned earlier, capsicum is loaded with Vitamin C which plays a crucial role in supporting your immune system.
+As mentioned earlier, capsicum is loaded with Vitamin C, which plays a crucial role in supporting your immune system.
 It stimulates the production of white blood cells (the body’s first line of defence) and antibodies to fight off infections and illnesses.
 So next time you catch a cold, you might want to reach for a capsicum!

-5) Promotes Heart Health
+5) Supports Heart Health

 Including capsicum in your diet can contribute towards heart health too.
 Its anti-inflammatory properties can help reduce inflammation, a key risk factor for heart disease.
 Moreover, it may improve blood circulation and maintain healthy blood pressure levels.
 The antioxidants in capsicum also play a part in preventing the formation of plaque in the arteries.